tim50687/What_I_Learned/leetcode/array/slidingWindow.md

 - create a flag to see if there's a duplicate character in the window.
 	- if window shrink, check if the value in dictionary is == 1.

+### 209. Minimum Size Subarray Sum

+- We remember the result once we found it in the inner loop.

+### 121. Best Time to Buy and Sell Stock

+- Here, we use `Kadane's algorithm`.

+- We can use `minPrice` to keep track of the minimum price we have seen so far.

+> Assume you sell at (right) what is the minPrice so dar you can buy at (left).